 Faculty and research in Systems, Control and Robotics

 The programme in System, Control and Robotics is given by the School of Electrical Engineering and Computer Science at KTH.
-The field of Electrical and Electronic Engineering at KTH is currently ranked 23rd in the world by QS (18th in 2021, 17th in 2020, 19th in 2019, 28th in 2018, 26th in 2017, 17th in 2016, 16th in 2015).
-The area of Automation and Control at KTH is ranked 23rd (20th in 2021) in the world by Academic Ranking of World Universities (ARWU), also known as the Shanghai Ranking.
+The field of Electrical and Electronic Engineering at KTH is currently ranked 23rd in the world by QS (23rd in 2022, 18th in 2021, 17th in 2020).
+The area of Automation and Control at KTH is ranked 23rd (23rd in 2022, 20th in 2021) in the world by Academic Ranking of World Universities (ARWU), also known as the Shanghai Ranking.
 Most courses in the programme are taught by the Division of Decision and Control Systems and the Division of Robotics, Perception and Learning (RPL).

-The research projects at the Division of Decision and Control systems are focused on modelling, identification and control of industrial systems as well as applications in communication, autonomous systems, and system biology.
+The research projects at the Division of Decision and Control Systems focus on modelling, identification and control of industrial systems and applications in communication, autonomous systems, and system biology.